 In 2015 a new solution emerged, to convert the former Swinburne University site on High Street into a High School.
-Although an enrolment capacity of only 650 seems surprisingly low, the new Prahran High School is on target to open in 2019.
+Although an enrolment capacity of only 650 seems surprisingly low, the new Prahran High School opened as planned in 2019.
 TO GREATER THINGS?
-We hope so. [as at November 2018]
+We hope so.

 What have we learned from the past?
 Let’s see: